 Interventional Radiology for Liver Cancer

-This type of treatment keeps the tumor from getting the oxygen and nutrients it needs to grow, and healthy tissue is protected.
-The block may be temporary or permanent, depending on what is used to block the blood vessel.
-The liver still receives blood from a vein that brings blood from the stomach and intestine to keep the healthy tissue alive.
+This type of treatment keeps the tumor from getting the oxygen and nutrients it needs to grow.
+Healthy tissue is also protected.
+The blood flow to the tumor might be stopped for a short time or permanently.
+The liver still gets blood from a different vein, to keep the healthy tissue alive.

 Our interventional radiologists also use this procedure to send radioactive particles to tumors that are too large to treat with surgery.
 A third treatment is sending particles into the tumor to release chemotherapy directly inside it for days or weeks.